Mertens' Third Theorem for Number Fields: A New Proof, Cram\'er's Inequality, Oscillations, and Bias: Introduction

 \section{Introduction}

 Suppose that a number field $\K$ has degree $n_{\K}$, discriminant $\Delta_{\K}$, and ring of integers $\mathcal{O}_{\K}$.
 The Dedekind zeta-function associated to $\K$, denoted $\zeta_{\K}(s)$, is regular throughout $\mathbb{C}$ aside from one pole at $s=1$ which is simple and has residue $\kappa_{\K}$.
-Recall that the Generalised Riemann Hypothesis (GRH) postulates there is no exceptional (or Landau--Siegel) zero, and every non-trivial zero of $\zeta_{\K}(s)$ lies on the line $\Re(s) = 1/2$.
-Moreover, the assumption that these zeros are linearly independent over $\mathbb{Q}$ will be referred to as the Generalised Linear Independence Hypothesis (GLI).
-Throughout this paper, we use the notations $\ll$ and $O_{\K}$, in which the the implied constant may depend on the invariants of $\K$, although this should be clear from the context.
+Recall that the Generalised Riemann Hypothesis (GRH) postulates that every non-trivial zero of $\zeta_{\K}(s)$ lies on the line $\Re(s) = 1/2$.
+Moreover, the assumption that the positive imaginary parts of these zeros are linearly independent over $\mathbb{Q}$ will be referred to as the Generalised Linear Independence Hypothesis (GLI).
+Throughout this paper, we use the notations $\ll_\K$ and $O_{\K}$, in which the the implied constant may depend on the invariants of $\K$.